david672orford/tech-for-teaching/file-formats/images/index.md

 ### Vector Formats

 The most common vector formats are SVG, EPS, and Adobe Illustrator format.

 SVG is the most modern format.
-Images in this format can be edited in a variety of programs and can be embedded in web pages without conversion.
+Images in this format can be edited in a variety of programs.
+Nowadays almost all web browsers can display them.

+EPS and Adobe Illustrator files need to be converted before you can use them in web pages.
+You can use Inkscape to convert them.

-### Raster Formats
+### Raster Formats for Web Pages

 GIF format is one of the first used on the World Wide Web.
 It used to be the dominant format for photographs.
 It keeps the details of a photograph sharp,